alessandromagnani17/pps-22-sim-race/README.md

 - JDK version 11

 ## Usage
-You can find the latest `jar` for your OS inside the [Releases section](https://github.com/davidedomini/pps-22-sim-race/releases).
+You can find the latest `jar` inside the [Releases section](https://github.com/davidedomini/pps-22-sim-race/releases).

 To execute the application:
 ```powershell